In The Sky

 Cardinal

-The northern Cardinal, so named because of its brilliant plumage, is a hardy bird that is capable of living in nearly any environment.
+The northern Cardinal, was named because of its brilliant plumage and it is a hardy bird that is capable of living in almost any kind of environment.

 It is very common in wintertime, roosting in pine trees and sighted several times daily at bird feeders throughout the Midwest to the extreme northeast states of New York and New England.